 Her efforts are considered instrumental in leading to the creation of the Representation of the People Act 1918, which first gave some women the vote in the UK.

-Fawcett’s statue is due to be erected to mark the centenary of the 1918 Act.
+Fawcett’s statue has been erected to mark the centenary of the 1918 Act.

 A detailed model of the piece shows Fawcett standing holding a sign that reads “Courage calls to courage everywhere”, in a tribute to a speech she gave on the death of suffragette Emily Wilding Davidson at the 1913 Epsom Derby.

 Who is the artist who made the sculpture?

 Gillian Wearing won the Turner Prize in 1997 for 60 Minutes Silence – a video piece which saw a host of police officers sitting quietly in front of a camera for an hour.